University of Alaska Southeast: One Campus, One Book 2022

 Saturday Oct 8

-UAS students enrolled in Term Assistant Professor JoMarie Alba's Experiential Learning: Ecology of Southeast Alaska course (Biology 108) will work in conjunction with Associate Professor Darren Snyder from UAF Cooperative Extension to learn about the benefits of seaweed in agriculture/horticulture contexts and other uses and then disperse to area beaches to collect seaweed to donate to local gardeners and Juneau area Community Gardens.
+UAS students enrolled in Term Assistant Professor JoMarie Alba's Experiential Learning: Ecology of Southeast Alaska course (Biology 108) worked in conjunction with Associate Professor Darren Snyder from UAF Cooperative Extension and John Smith III (Tlingit) to learn about the benefits of seaweed in agriculture, ecosystem services and cultural contexts and dispersed to area beaches to collect seaweed that was donated to local gardeners and Juneau area Community Gardens.
+(Press release)

 Local Foods Tour: Barnacle Foods + Juneau Greens